vJoeyz/attributes/.changeset/real-dots-draw.md

 ---
-"@finsweet/attributes-cmsstatic": patch
+'@finsweet/attributes-cmsstatic': patch
 ---

-Order is now optional and default to 0
+Item order has set internally as optional and default value to 0